Azure-Samples/azure-open-ai-rag-oyd-text-images/workshop/content/document_data_management/5_populating_azure_ai_index.md

 <details>
   <summary><b>Get help!</b></summary>

-If you're unsure which storage account it is to look for the PDF document, run the command below!
+If you're unsure which storage account is being used for the PDF document upload, you can retrieve the information by running the command below:

 {{< copycode lang="bash" >}}
 echo "${storage_account_name}"